gearglow/ReptiliaWithATwist/The List.md

 "Well, ladies," Prof. Babbling said with a grin.
 "Now that it's just the best and brightest this section, we get to jump right into the fun stuff."
 An enormous Cheshire-cat grin split her face.
 "Welcome to Curse-Breaking 101."

 The girls all cheered.

+"Now, you all have a solid grounding in Futhark and Ogham," she continued.
+"This term, each of you will pick another glyph language to specialize in, and we'll begin to look at the basics of warding and enchanting.
+Next term, we'll dive into practical applications with some training scenarios, and in our last term of the year we'll have a mock boot camp with some guest instructors from Gringotts."